Kelly Racing: Formation

 The Holden VE Commodore of Todd Kelly at the Sydney 500 in December 2009.

 The Holden VE Commodore of Jason Bargwanna at the 2010 Clipsal 500.

 The Holden VE Commodore of Greg Murphy at the 2011 Clipsal 500.

 The Holden VE Commodore of David Reynolds at the 2011 Clipsal 500 Adelaide.

 The Holden VE Commodore of Rick Kelly at the 2012 Clipsal 500.

 After a troubled relationship with Tom Walkinshaw, with whom they formed the HSV Dealer Team, team principals John and Margaret Kelly took their two V8 Supercar Racing Entitlement Contracts (RECs) to set up Kelly Racing, forcing Walkinshaw to find other RECs to run his second team in the championship.

 With a decision by Holden to reduce support for most teams running their Commodore product in the series for 2009, along with the impending economic crisis, Larry Perkins chose to scale back his involvement in the sport through his Perkins Engineering team at the end of 2008.
 A deal was concluded that saw Perkins Engineering sell much of its hardware including cars to the new team, as well as provide engineering services with the functions gradually to be transferred to Kelly Racing.
-Many of the former Perkins Engineering transferred to Kelly Racing.
+Many of the former Perkins Engineering staff transferred to Kelly Racing.
 Perkins also retained ownership of his RECs and was thus the entrant for the team's third and fourth cars.

 Racing numbers were swapped so that the Kelly owned licences could make use of the #7 racing number, to suit major sponsor Jack Daniel's and their "Old Number 7" brand.
 This sponsorship had been carried over from Perkins Engineering, where Todd Kelly was previously using the #7 racing number.